toml-lang/toml/toml.md

 ## String

 There are four ways to express strings: basic, multi-line basic, literal, and multi-line literal.
-All strings must contain only valid UTF-8 characters.
+All strings must contain only valid Unicode characters.

 **Basic strings** are surrounded by quotation marks (`"`).
 Any Unicode character may be used except those that must be escaped: quotation mark, backslash, and